continuul/minikube-registry-demo/README.md

 ## Prerequisites

+You must have Docker installed.
+All the following instructions were performed on Ubuntu, mileage may vary.

+## Recommendations

-At Continuul we do all testing within Linux VMs run on VMWare.
+At Continuul we do all testing within Linux VMs that run on VMWare.
 If you're following along, the Docker Registry is run within a Docker VM, as is MiniKube.

 It is left as an exercise to the reader if they so choose to use VirtualBox instead.

-We use, and highly recommend testing with VMWare instead.
+We recommend VMWare, the flexibility and usability is second to none.

 ## Security Options